 2012-13: Vance returned to Victoriaville for his third season and skated in 39 games before a mid-season trade to the Prince Edward Island Rocket.
 In 67 games between the two teams he scored 4 goals with 22 assists and was +12 with 57 penalty minutes.
 The Rocket finished third in the Maritimes division and faced Val d’Or in a first round series.
 Vance had 2 assists and was +1 with 2 penalty minutes in six playoff games.

-A towering stay-at-home defender, Vance's big stride and long reach makes him an effective shutdown player.
-Able to move the puck safely out of the zone and the confidence to carry it if the opportunity presents itself, he needs to add strength and utilize his physical tools more to his advantage.
+Vance is a towering stay-at-home defender whose big stride and long reach makes him an effective shutdown player.
+He is able to move the puck safely out of the zone and has the confidence to carry it if the opportunity arises.
+Vance continues to be a work in progress at this point and must improve in all areas of his game to have a shot at one day reaching the NHL level.